chuckstack/chuckstack.github.io/src-ls/getting-started.md

 ## Get Linux

 You need some version of [Linux](./tool-linux.md) available to you.
+We prefer you run Linux as your primary desktop for a variety of reasons; however, we understand that time and cost play a role in your decision.

-Here are some options starting with the easiest ones first:
+To make getting started as easy as possible, we created a list of options beginning with the easiest and most affordable ones first:

 - Chromebook - most modern Chromebooks make it easy to gain access to a Linux terminal directly from your menu.
-See the above example of asking AI for help.
+See the above example of asking AI to help enable Linux in a Chromebook.
 - Windows - offers [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install).
-- Buy a new Linux computer - [System76](https://system76.com) is an amazing hardware provider and a supporter of Linux.
+- Buy a new Linux computer:
+  - [System76](https://system76.com) is an amazing hardware provider and a supporter of Linux.
 You can buy a mini, desktop or a laptop with Linux already installed.
 They typically offer a $600 USD mini that can be used to get started.
+System76's commitment to Linux and its usability cannot be emphasized enough.
+  - [Framework](https://frame.work) is an amazing hardware provider; however, please understand this company is a bit different.
+The upfront cost is higher than a mass-produced Chromebook; however, you purchase something that will last longer.
+[Here is a great review and explanation](https://youtu.be/ZcmK2T6BDMY?si=aTiV5SY26fG41Rmo) regarding why Framework laptops are worth considering.
+Framework seems to be honest and transparent.
+They own and fix their mistakes in our experience.
 - Install Ubuntu, PopOS or Debian on an existing desktop or laptop.
 - Mac - is Unix, which is close to Linux.
 Most of what you can run on Linux can also work on a Mac.
 - Rent Linux - cloud providers like AWS, Digital Ocean, Linode, ... will host Linux for you for under $10 USD per month.